-- 3. Have any part of their body contact the playing surface over the opponents Attack Line during Yellow Period play. - 4.
-Re-enter the playing area through their Side Line. - 5.
+- 3. Re-enter the playing area through their Side Line. - 4.
 Purposefully leave the playing field to avoid being hit or attempt to catch a ball.
 This does not include the End Line.

 Resulting Penalty for any of the above infractions: Player will be declared out.